VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/SetupSDK_external.en.md

 The SDK manual and community discord server can be accessed from this window.

-!!! note caution
+!!! warning "caution"
       On updating an existing SDK, Components may be gone missing after the update.<br>
       We strongly recommend to take a backup of the pre-update project by duplicating files.

-!!! note caution
+!!! warning "caution"
     If issues such as build errors appear on updating the SDK, please refer to the page below:<br>
     [Version Update Troubleshooting](../troubleshooting/VersionUpdateTroubleshooting.md)

-!!! note caution
+!!! warning "caution"
     The version switching methods below remains to be usable, using the version manager is recommended.

 ### Version switching via Package Manager